gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/install.md

 For user convenience, the OS X version of **GNU ARM Eclipse OpenOCD** is packed as an OS X install package.
 Go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page and download the latest version named like:

-*  **gnuarmeclipse-openocd-osx-0.8.0-*.pkg**
+*  `gnuarmeclipse-openocd-osx-0.8.0-*.pkg`

-As the name implies, this is an OS X package, that can be installed on any recent 64-bit OS X (it was tested on 10.9 and 10.10).
+As the name implies, this is an OS X package, that can be installed on any recent 64-bit OS X (the latest version was tested on 10.9, 10.10, 10.11).

 Run the install as usual.